 Looking for an expat-friendly health insurance provider in the Netherlands?
 ONVZ is a Dutch health insurance company with over 80 years experience in providing personalized health insurance advice and coverage.
 Their easy-to-use English website will help you find the right policy for you and your family.
 Protect your health in your new home with ONVZ.

-Dutch healthcare insurance is obligatory for foreign students or interns who are studying in the Netherlands but also have a part-time job or paid internship (note: even a zero-hour or casual contract counts as a job).
+Dutch healthcare insurance is obligatory for foreign students or interns who are studying in the Netherlands but also have a part-time job or paid internship.
+Unfortunately, even a zero-hour or casual contract counts as a job.

 EU/EEA/Swiss residents: Keep your home country insurance with the EHIC

-EU, EEA countries and Switzerland have agreements and treaties with the Netherlands about medical coverage.
+EU, EEA countries, and Switzerland have agreements and treaties with the Netherlands about medical coverage.
 That is why you can often keep your home country insurance.
 However, it is important to make sure that your home country insurance covers medical care in the Netherlands and that they can issue a European Health Insurance Card (EHIC) to you.
 This EHIC gives you the same right to medical care as other Dutch residents who have basic Dutch health insurance (zorgverzekering).
-More information on the EHIC can be found on this page.

 If your stay in the Netherlands is shorter than three months, you are not typically required to apply for a residence permit.
 Contact the Sociale Verzekeringsbank (SVB) through this page if you have any doubts about your insurance status and whether your home country insurance covers you in the Netherlands during your stay.

 Non-EU/EEA/Swiss residents: Dutch healthcare insurance and private health insurance